soscaster/2023Python-ICT-Team17/README.md

 # Advanced Programming With Python - Group Project
 ## Topic 28.
 Book Store Information Management System (e.g. Tien Phong bookstore)

+## 📝 Description
+This project is a book store information management system.
+It is a GUI-friendly application that allows admins and staffs to manage the book store's information.
+The application is written in Python 3 and uses the Tkinter library for the GUI.
+The application is also connected to a SQLite database to store the information.

+## 📝 Requirements
+- [x] Python 3
+- [x] Unix-like OS (Linux, macOS, etc.) only.
+Windows is not fully functional since the "[WinError32]" error occurs when trying to delete a file that is being used by another process (delete bookstore.db).

+## 📚 Features
+- [x] Manage books
+- [x] Manage customers
+- [x] Manage employees

+## 📝 How to run
+- [x] Clone the repository
+- [x] Run `python3 login.py` in the project's root directory

 # Members List of Team 17
 |Student ID| Name | Major | Email address|
 |:---:|:---:|:---:|:---|